jwells00/linux-bootstrap/README.md

 2. Configure a profile/session for the new VM in your SSH terminal emulator of choice (SecureCRT, Putty, etc.) using the correct private key.

-3. Logon to new VM as opc user and run configuration steps below.
+3. Logon to the new VM as the "opc" user and run configuration steps below.

 Configuration Steps
 ------------------------